HomeLight offers a quick, easy way to find full-service realtors and compare multiple options.

 ❌ No available cash offers

 Some people who requested cash offers through HomeLight Simple Sale were especially frustrated that HomeLight failed to provide any actual cash offers.
-Instead, they were also instead inundated with calls from traditional realtors.
+Instead, they were also inundated with calls from traditional realtors.

 Homelight reviews from realtors